For the next few minutes, try to imagine getting a bad coffee craving in LA's early days.

 The Society made the best of the situation by equipping the completed ground floor and opening the hospital in its unfinished state (perhaps rationalizing that they could finish it later, since bad weather is so infrequent in Southern California).
 M. Sarlangue was appointed caretaker, with a different French couple overseeing housekeeping and nursing.
 Sure enough, the Society soon managed to raise the rest of the money and finish the hospital.

-In 1876, Dr. Nadeau (no relation to "Crazy Remi" Nadeau) arrived in Los Angeles, taking employment at the French Hospital.
+In 1876, Dr. Hubert Nadeau (no relation to "Crazy Remi" Nadeau) arrived in Los Angeles, taking employment at the French Hospital.
 The well-liked doctor also served as county coroner from 1879 to 1884, when he became Chief of Dispensary Clinics and Professor at the University of Southern California.
 He was also President of the County Medical Association.
-(Los Angeles boasts a Nadeau Street and a Nadeau Drive, but it isn't clear if either street is named after Remi or the good doctor.)
+(Los Angeles boasts a Nadeau Street and a Nadeau Drive; based on their respective properties owned it’s most likely that Nadeau Street is named after Remi and Nadeau Drive is named for the good doctor.)

 The Society also held fundraisers, including an annual picnic.
 The Los Angeles Herald announced the French Benevolent Society's 11th annual picnic would be held at Sycamore Grove Park on June 18, 1882.
 In part: "Original Game of Ball of Henry IV.
 Committee of Arrangements - Beaudry, Lower, Casenave.
 Ladies' Bar - Mrs. Ch.
 Deleval, Vignes, Penelay.
 Ice Cream - Mdlles.
 Vignes, Jos, Dol, Deleval.
 Bar - Ballade, Dombledy, Rouguy, Lecroq.
 Dance - R. Weyse, Mailhan, Sombloy, Marticio, Cajal, L. Vignes.
 Flowers and Lottery - Mrs. Pelissier, Ballade, Cassagne, Sentous, Le Masne.
 French Restaurant!
 Music by Wangeman's Band!
 Carriages will be run to the ground from Downey Block every hour.
 Price 25 cents."